Shreya1sah/LeafDiseaseDetection/README.md

 ## 🙏 Acknowledgments

-- [PlantVillage Dataset on Kaggle](https://www.kaggle.com/datasets/emmarex/plantdisease) — for providing a diverse dataset of leaf disease images.
+- [PlantVillage Dataset on Kaggle](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) — for providing a diverse dataset of leaf disease images.
 - TensorFlow and Keras teams — for enabling powerful deep learning workflows.
 - The open-source community — for providing incredible tools, resources, and support.
-- All researchers and contributors in the field of plant disease detection.
+- All researchers and contributors in the field of leaf disease detection.

 Special thanks to everyone who helped test and improve this application.